 Currently, he is working on Recoloration Proclamation, a 16-year multimedia project that features a series of Confederate flag installations, including The Proper Way to Hang a Confederate Flag, music compilation The AfroDixieRemixes, and the yearly nationwide Memorial Day Confederate flag performance, Burn and Bury.

-He has given lectures and presented his exhibitions not only nationally but internationally in countries such as Hungary, Spain, Slovenia, Israel and Argentina.
-His work has been featured in The New York Times, USA Today, The Wall Street Journal, Washington Post, CNN, NBC News, The Guardian, The Root, ThinkProgress, Al Jazeera, Guernica, Art in America, Transition, Sculpture, FiberArts, Science News, and the science journal Nature.
-And he has even written for major publications such as CNN, Al Jazeera, The Huffington Post, Guernica Magazine, The Rumpus, and The Grio.
+Sims has given lectures and presented his exhibitions not only nationally but internationally in countries such as Hungary, Spain, Slovenia, Israel and Argentina.
+His work has been featured in The New York Times, USA Today, The Wall Street Journal, Washington Post, CNN, NBC News, The Guardian, The Root, ThinkProgress, Al Jazeera, Guernica, Art in America, Transition, Sculpture, FiberArts, Science News and the science journal Nature.
+He has written for major publications such as CNN, Al Jazeera, The Huffington Post, Guernica Magazine, The Rumpus and The Grio.